mliew21396/remote-work-u2/week-5/4-boggle-board-solo-challenge/readme.md

 We've already worked with hashes and arrays as data structures.
 They are handy ways of collecting and organizing data, and ideal for modeling a group of objects.

-In this challenge, we're going to model a grid or a board that has coordinates for each of it's cells.
+In this challenge, we're going to model a grid or a board that has coordinates for each of its cells.
 A logical way of modeling a board is to use a nested array, where a row and column are its coordinates.

 Let's explore a boggle board as an example.